spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

-You can update a cluster profile to change the configuration of one or more layers in the profile stack.
+You can update a cluster profile to change the configuration of one or more layers and add or remove non-infrastructure layers.
 You can also update basic profile information such as the name, description, and tags.

+Cluster profile changes will generate an update notification on all the cluster that are created from the profile.
+Update notifications include information about all the changes applied to the profile since the initial creation or since the previous update.
+You can apply updates to clusters individually at any time.

 ## Prerequisites